luizbafilho/fusis/README.md

 Fusis Balancer
 ======

-Fusis Balancer is a dynamic Layer 4 Load Balancer baked by [IPVS](http://www.linuxvirtualserver.org/) and [Serf](https://www.serfdom.io/).
+Fusis Balancer is a dynamic Layer 4 Load Balancer powered by [IPVS](http://www.linuxvirtualserver.org/) and [Serf](https://www.serfdom.io/).

 Running the Fusis Agent in your servers, lets the balancer detect new nodes and add new routes to them.